Keeping OTT Content Secure: Why Is DRM Not Enough?

 May 8th, 2020 | By Jscrambler | 3 min read

-If DRM is such a widely adopted and robust solution, why is piracy still such a big, growing threat to OTT providers?
+If DRM is such a widely adopted and robust solution, why is piracy still a growing threat to OTT providers?

 The main goal of DRM is to prevent unauthorized access to OTT content.
-However, once DRM has done its job, we're left with a user which is streaming (legitimately accessed) content on his/her device.
-And here things can still go south.
+However, once DRM has done its job, we are left with a user streaming (legitimately accessed) content on his device.
+And just like that, things can still go south.

-There is no further protection between the protected player and the display where content is viewed by the user.
-This means that the user can capture the content and then illegitimately redistribute it — in a similar way to the still common issue of someone recording at the movies.
+The protected layer and the display where content is viewed don't have an extra layer of protection.
+This means the user can capture the content and then illegitimately redistribute it.
+All this occurs in a very similar way to the still-common issue of someone recording at the movies.

-Malicious users often exploit this by either directly recording from their video or sound card, or using other techniques to record their own screen in a way that retains as much quality of the content will as possible.
-Then, it's a matter of illegally distributing this content in any of the several existing piracy platforms.
+Malicious users often exploit this by either directly recording from their video or sound card or using other techniques to record their screen in a way that retains as much of the quality of the content as possible.
+Then, it's a matter of illegally distributing this content on any of the several existing piracy platforms.

-When this happens (and it happens), providers need another anti-piracy solution to be able to track these malicious users.
+Providers need more anti-piracy solutions to track malicious users.
+These needs grow when providers face piracy scenarios.
 And that can be achieved with one or more techniques of watermarking.

 Forensic Watermarking

-In digital media, forensic watermarking refers to embedding metadata inside a target digital content.
-This usually includes details of the authenticity and integrity of the digital content and might include relevant metadata such as copyright ownership or user identification.
+In digital media, forensic watermarking refers to embedding metadata inside target digital content.
+This usually includes details of the authenticity and integrity of the digital content and relevant metadata such as copyright ownership or user identification.

 And it may seem like we're again reaching the end of this topic.
-But there's still one key aspect to forensic watermarking that we must explore.
+But there's still one key aspect of forensic watermarking that we must explore.

 For an in-depth analysis of this topic of security in OTT media delivery, read our free white paper.